cfpb/grasshopper/addresspoints/README.md

 ## Building

 From the grasshopper root directory, run `sbt` and then `project addresspoints`.
 This will set the current sbt project to addresspoints.
-From this prompt run `test` to run the automated unit and integration tests.
+From this prompt run `test` to compile the project and run the automated unit tests.

 ## Running